AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 Additionally, the 2.0 Classifications APIs provide 12 more endpoints for creating, importing, exporting, retrieving, updating, and deleting classification datasets and the jobs associated with them.

-For more information, see the [2.0 Classifications API guide](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/classifications) and the [2.0 API Classifications API Reference](https://adobedocs.github.io/analytics-2.0-apis/?urls.primaryName=Classification%202.0%20APIs).
+For more information, see the [2.0 Classifications API guide](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/classifications) and the [2.0 Classifications API Reference](https://developer.adobe.com/analytics-apis/docs/2.0/apis/classification).